franmontiel/LocaleChanger/README.md

 It can be used to detect when the Locale has changed and reload automatically the Activity when resumed, for that you must call to the `onResume` and `onDestroy` methods of the helper class from the Activity methods.

+In concrete terms:
+* On the Activity in which you change the language you need to recreate it calling `ActivityRecreationHelper.recreate`.
+* For having the rest of the Activities on the Back Stack recreated automatically when resumed, call `ActivityRecreationHelper.onResume` and `ActivityRecreationHelper.onDestroy` on all your Activities `onResume` and `onDestroy` methods respectively.

 ### Advanced usage
 The default behavior of the library can be changed providing a `MatchingAlgorithm` and a `LocalePreference`
 * The `MatchingAlgorithm` is used when the library is initialized and when the Locale is changed to find a match between your supported Locales and the system Locales.
 One of those matching Locales will be set by the library.
 There are two classes that implements this interface: